Sagar-Adhikari-007/Sagaradhikari69/README.md

 - 👋 Hi, I’m Sagar adhikari
 - 👀 I’m very much interested in Machine Learning and Deep learning , I try to learn as much as possible in my spare time.
 - 🌱 I’m currently doing Bachelor's Degree in Computer Science.

-- 💞️
+- 💞️  I am available for any collabs related to data science fields.
 - 📫

 <!---